RennieCh/Amazon-Best-Seller/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-The build is minified and the filenames include the hashes.\
-Your app is ready to be deployed!

-See the section about [deployment](https://facebook.github.io/create-react-app/docs/deployment) for more information.

 ### `npm run eject`

 **Note: this is a one-way operation.
-Once you `eject`, you can’t go back!**

-If you aren’t satisfied with the build tool and configuration choices, you can `eject` at any time.
-This command will remove the single build dependency from your project.
+Once you `eject`, you can’t go back!** This command will remove the single build dependency from your project, giving you full control over the configuration.

-Instead, it will copy all the configuration files and the transitive dependencies (webpack, Babel, ESLint, etc) right into your project so you have full control over them.
-All of the commands except `eject` will still work, but they will point to the copied scripts so you can tweak them.
-At this point you’re on your own.

-You don’t have to ever use `eject`.
-The curated feature set is suitable for small and middle deployments, and you shouldn’t feel obligated to use this feature.
-However we understand that this tool wouldn’t be useful if you couldn’t customize it when you are ready for it.
+## Technologies Used

+- **React**: A JavaScript library for building user interfaces.
+- **ScrapeHero API**: For collecting best-seller data.
+- **ASIN Data API**: For fetching detailed product information using ASINs.
+- **HTML/CSS**: For building and styling the user interface.
+- **GitHub**: For version control and collaboration.

 ## Learn More

-You can learn more in the [Create React App documentation](https://facebook.github.io/create-react-app/docs/getting-started).
+To learn more about React, check out the [React documentation](https://reactjs.org/).\

-To learn React, check out the [React documentation](https://reactjs.org/).
+To learn more about the APIs used, check out the [ScrapeHero API](https://app.scrapehero.com/home) and [ASIN Data API](https://docs.trajectdata.com/asindataapi/product-data-api/results/product).